Catel/Catel.Docs/src/vnext/content/catel-fody/_index.md

 	    }
 	}

-In order to avoid this behavior, you can use the `NoWeavingAttribute` on the computed property, just like this:
+In order to avoid this behavior, you can use the `NoWeaving` attribute on the computed property, just like this:

 	[NoWeaving]
 	public string FullName